alexfriedman39/alexfriedman39.fastrobots.github.io/Lab6.md

 ### Acknowledgements:

-I referenced Lulu's solution from this semester in order to better understand how to incorporate the DMP code into ble code.
-In addition, as mentioned above I took DMP code from the handout linked in Lab 6 and I referenced the Wikipedia code when creating my function to convert from quaternions to yaw angle.
+I referenced Lulu's solution from this semester in order to better understand how to incorporate the DMP code into my ble code.
+In addition, as mentioned above, I took DMP code from the handout linked in Lab 6.
+When creating my function to convert from quaternions to yaw angle, I also referenced the Wikipedia example code linked in the handout.